Project-HAMi/HAMi/README.md

 ## Known Issues

-- Currently, A100 MIG not supported
+- Currently, A100 MIG is not supported
 - Currently, only computing tasks are supported, and video codec processing is not supported.

 ## TODO